-We have audited the financial statements of UNICAP INVESTMENTS LIMITED (the "Company"), which comprise the statement of financial position as at 31 December 2022, and the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of UNICAP INVESTMENTS LIMITED ("the Company"), which comprise the statement of financial position as at 31 December 2023, and the statement of profit or loss and other comprehensive income, the statement of changes in equity and the statement of cash flows for the year then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements of the company give a true and fair view of the financial position of the company as at 31 December 2022, and of its financial performance and its statement of cash flows for the year then, ended in accordance with IFRS Standards and applicable laws and regulations.
+In our opinion, the accompanying financial statements of the company give a true and fair view of the financial position of the company as at 31 December 2023, and its financial performance, and its statement of cash flows for the year then, ended in accordance with the International Financial Reporting Standards (IFRSs) as explained in note # 02.